ibm-cloud-docs/FileStorage/faqs.md

 {: faq}

 <table>
   <caption>Table 1 shows the maximum number of inodes that are allowed based on the volume size.
 Volume sizes are in the left column.
-The number of inodes/file shares are on the right.</caption>
+The number of inodes and file shares are on the right.</caption>
   <thead>
     <tr>
       <th>Volume Size</th>
-      <th>Inodes/File shares</th>
+      <th>Inodes and File shares</th>
     </tr>
   </thead>
   <tbody>